thePrintLabs/PressRoom-Docs/hooks/README.md

 # Hooks

-During a package creation or while performing a preview action, **PressRoom** parse all the content items connected to an Edition
+During a package creation or while performing a preview action, **PressRoom** parses all the content items connected to an Edition

 **Note:**
-This process applies just to content items included in the **flatplan** and in ``visible`` status
+This process applies only to content items included in the **flatplan** and in the ``visible`` status

 ---